altruistcoder/auto_login/README.md

 # Auto_Login
-To open the firefox browser, open hackerearth and login to the account automatically using python script.
+Task: To open the firefox browser, open hackerearth and login to the account automatically using python script.

 You must have to install selenium to run this script.